-In the following pages, each foundation is described and accompanied by general learning outcomes, which further define expectations for student learning.
-These general learning outcomes represent the goals of science learning in Kindergarten to Senior 4.
+In the following pages each foundation is described and accompanied by general learning outcomes, which further define expectations for student learning.
+These general learning outcomes constitute a global picture of science learning from Kindergarten to Senior 4.

 A. Nature of Science and Technology